emily-lambrou/qatesting_prs_opentickets/README.md

 - Identifies linked issues in the project.

-If an issue is not in QA Testing, the workflow:
+If an issue is OPEN and not in QA Testing, the workflow:

 - Updates its status → QA Testing.